imhamzaa/sentimentanalysis/README.md

 `dataset = pandas.read_csv(file_path, encoding='ISO-8859-1')`

-Code removes some invalid characters from datasource using **remove_invalid_characters** method.
-It is highly recommended to use cleaned data for better results.

 It then performs lemmatization on cleaned data using **WordNetLemmatizer** class of nltk module.
 After performing lemmatization, code tokenizes text using **CountVectorizer** class of scikit-learn module and converting data to term frequency.